phing-brasil/phing-docs/src/render/capitulo3/usando-o-phing.html.md

 ## Linha de comando

-Phing execution on the command line is simple.
-Just change to the directory where your buildfile resides and type

 A execução através da linha de comando é fácil.
 Apenas vá aonde o seu arquivo XML está localizado e execute